 The "Students as Garden Educators" (SAGE) program provides students ages 14-18 with an opportunity to lead fun activities about plants and nature in the Children's Garden during the summer.
 Students earn service hours while developing public speaking and teaching skills and help families learn about topics like habitats, pollination, or plants we eat.
 Contact the Missouri Botanical Garden at (314) 577-5185 for more information.

-The MANTIS (Making Advocates of Nature loving Teens in Service) program was created to invite students ages 14-18 to gain knowledge about plants and animals through environmental stewardship, and to develop leadership skills while assisting with visitor engagement in the Butterfly House conservatory.
-Contact the Butterfly House at (636) 530-0076 for more information.
+The MANTIS (Making Advocates of Nature Loving Teens in Service) program was created to invite students ages 14-18 to gain knowledge about plants and animals through environmental stewardship, and to develop leadership skills while assisting with visitor engagement at the Butterfly House.
+MANTIS volunteers teach visitors about plants, butterflies, and other invertebrates, as well as the ecosystems they live in.
+Contact the Butterfly House at (314) 577-0888 for more information.

-SNR ECOLOGY CLUB
+SNR ECOLOGY

-Beginning in the 4th and 5th grades, the Shaw Nature Reserve Ecology Club teams experience a series of outdoor-focused programs to engage student curiosity, grow connections to nature, and develop leadership skills and self-confidence.
+Beginning in the 4-5 grades, the Shaw Nature Reserve Ecology Club teams experience a series of outdoor-focused programs to engage student curiosity, grow connections to nature, and develop leadership skills and self-confidence.
 They begin learning about Missouri's diverse habitats as Habitat Helpers.
-They can then graduate to the H2Os program, in which they will learn about conservation efforts.
-H2O participants can then progress into the TEDs (Teen Environmental Detectives) program, during which they will learn about and participate in citizen science efforts that promote Missouri's ecological systems.
-Contact the Shaw Nature Reserve team at (636) 451-3512, ext.
-6008 for more information.
+They can then graduate to the H2Os program (6-8 grades), in which they will learn about conservation efforts.
+Contact the Shaw Nature Reserve team at (314) 577-9523 for more information.